BartMassey/advent-of-code-2016/day13/README.md

 Copyright (c) 2016 Bart Massey

-Given that we have an A\* search lying around from the dread day 11 solution, this was pretty straightforward.
+Given that we have an A\* search lying around from the dread day 11 solution, part 1 was pretty straightforward.
+The performance in part 2 showed that Dijkstra would have been sufficient.

 The answer for each part was obtained in 3ms realtime (more or less), with 0ms user time, using the debug version of the solution.

-I ran this code with
+# Usage

+Part 1:

         ./soln 1 1352 31 39

-and
+Part 2:

         ./soln 2 1352 50
-rather than playing fancy games with parsing and constants.

 ---